 It's not an X server and not a fork.
 It's a protocol between a compositor and its clients.
 The compositor sends input events to the clients.
 The clients render locally and then communicate video memory buffers and information about updates to those buffers back to the compositor.

-Wayland is licensed under the MIT license with some example code under the GPL.
+Wayland is licensed under the MIT Expat license.

 "Whatever you want it to be, honey".
 Wayland doesn't render on behalf of the clients, it expects the clients to use whatever means they prefer to render into a shareable buffer.
-When the client is, it informs the Wayland server of the new contents.
-The current test clients use either cairo software rendering, cairo on OpenGL or hardware accelerated OpenGL directly.
-As long as you have a userspace driver library that will let you render into a sharable buffer, you're good to go.
+When the client is done, it informs the Wayland server of the new contents.
+The current test clients use either Cairo software rendering, Cairo on OpenGL or hardware-accelerated OpenGL directly.
+Additionally, media frameworks can share their buffers directly with the server.
+As long as you have a userspace driver library that will let you render into a shareable buffer, you're good to go.

 Because for the first time we have a realistic chance of not having to do that.
 It's entirely possible to incorporate the buffer exchange and update models that Wayland is built on into X. However, we have an option here of pushing X out of the hotpath between clients and the hardware and making it a compatibility option.
-I'm not deluding myself that any general purpose desktop Linux distribution will stop shipping X as we know it or as a Wayland client anytime soon.
-Nor should they, there will still be X applications to run and people expect that from a Linux desktop.
 What's different now is that a lot of infrastructure has moved from the X server into the kernel (memory management, command scheduling, mode setting) or libraries (cairo, pixman, freetype, fontconfig, pango, etc) and there is very little left that has to happen in a central server process.

 No, that is outside the scope of Wayland.
 To support remote rendering you need to define a rendering API, which is something I've been very careful to avoid doing.
 The reason Wayland is so simple and feasible at all is that I'm sidestepping this big task and pushing it to the clients.
 It's an interesting challenge, a very big task and it's hard to get right, but essentially orthogonal to what Wayland tries to achieve.